Japan's economy grew at 0.5% annual pace in October-December period for eighth straight quarterly surge | The Japan Times

 Japan’s economy grew at a slower than expected 0.5 percent annual pace in the October-December quarter, as strong exports failed to fully compensate for relatively weak domestic demand.

-The preliminary data released Wednesday show Japan managed eighth straight quarters of growth, the longest expansion since the financial bubble of the late 1980s.
+The preliminary data released Wednesday show Japan has managed eight straight quarters of growth, the longest expansion since the financial bubble of the late 1980s.

 But the figures were well below analysts’ forecasts of 0.9 percent annual growth or higher.